xbsoftware/enjoyhint/README.md

 ##### Added features
 * Pause tour until specified element becomes visible or event is triggered
 * Prevent user interaction within highlighted element
+* Ability to specify which container is being scrolled

 ##### Fixed Issues
 * Next button not showing with 'click' and 'custom' events